A full-time student’s eligible dependents may also participate in the service with proof of creditable coverage. An eligible dependent is:

 - resides with the student 100% of the time during the policy year (full custody); and

-The following are allowed qualifying events: marriage, divorce, death, spouse’s initial arrival to the U.S., birth of a dependent child, legal adoption of a child, legal guardianship, completion of a domestic partner affidavit, or loss of other coverage.
+The following are allowed qualifying events: marriage, divorce, death, spouse’s initial arrival to the U.S., birth of a dependent child, legal adoption of a child, legal guardianship, termination of employment.
 The qualifying event can occur any time during the year; however, the student must notify Washington University in writing within thirty-one (31) days of the qualifying event and pay the required additional Student Health Service access fee in order for the dependents to be eligible for coverage.
 Students will be required to submit a qualifying event form and supporting documents to provide proof of first-time eligibility to Washington University within thirty-one (31) days of the qualifying event.

 Newborn infants will be covered under the program for routine nursery care for newborn children for up to 96 hours after a caesarean section delivery and for up to 48 hours after any other delivery.
 Newborn infant means any child birthed by a student, spouse, or domestic partner while that person is covered under this program.
 Only the student will have the right to continue such coverage for the child beyond the first 48 or 96 hours.
 If the student does not use this right as stated here, all coverage to that child will terminate at the end of the applicable 48 or 96 hour period after the child’s birth.
 To continue the coverage, the student must, within thirty-one (31) days after the child’s birth, complete and return the qualifying event form with payment to Washington University.
 If properly submitted within this initial thirty-one (31) day period, enrollment for the newborn will be retroactively effective back to the date of birth.
 A newborn child of a student’s dependent child is not eligible to continue coverage beyond the initial 48 or 96 hour period.